freessservice/freessservice.github.io/README.md

-## Please go to [Google Play](https://play.google.com/store/apps/details?id=com.young.ss) for more info.
+## Please go to [New Official Website](https://seagulltool.web.app/) for more info in a limited time.

-Service is not available anymore, please search for other apps.